GinoGalotti/guildgazette/party.md

 ## Aldara

 There is something unique about this kid, a little something that tells me she'll be part of something very, very big.
 And I want to be there with her when it happens.
 As a renown storyteller, I can spot these details from miles away!
 And she is exactly what I need to get the notoriety I deserve!
 I'll be the one singing about Aldara's adventures!

-She's also an outsider

 ## Bronn